rith-19/Language-Translator-using-KerasNLP/README.md

 # **Features**

--Translate text from English to regional languages
+- Translate text from English to regional languages

--Simple and intuitive user interface
+- Simple and intuitive user interface

--High accuracy and efficiency
+- High accuracy and efficiency

--Support for multiple regional languages
+- Support for multiple regional languages

--Easy integration into existing projects
+- Easy integration into existing projects

 **Dataset**